myPOS blog Tips

 Why is invoicing required?

-Invoicing is required because it serves as a legal document that indicates that goods or services were actually delivered and that the amount on the invoice is owing or has been paid.
+Invoicing is required because it serves as a legal document that indicates that goods or services were actually delivered and that the amount on the invoice is owed or has been paid.

 Money is still owing?
 You, as a merchant, can issue a claim against the customer based on the unpaid amount in a court of law to seek redress and receive the payment that’s due.

-If an invoice has been paid, it can serve as proof of payment that goods have been delivered or that merchants have rendered services, thereby reducing liability for a claim against them for undelivered goods/services.
+If an invoice has been paid, it can serve as proof of payment that goods have been delivered or that merchants have rendered services, thereby reducing liability for a claim against them for undelivered goods or services.

 How can you use one?

-It’s a means of recording a service provided or a product sold legally, enabling better tracking, analytics, and reporting, as well as ensuring that a business can undertake a historical analysis to predict or expect projected future sales.
+The invoicing process is a means of recording a service provided or a product sold legally.
+It enablesbetter tracking, analytics, and reporting, as well as ensuring that a business can undertake a historical analysis to predict or expect projected future sales.

 What are the key features of an invoice?